bioinfo-pf-curie/mpiSORT/docs/README.md

 * `-q INTEGER` filters the reads according to their quality.
 Reads quality under the threshold are ignored in the sorting results.
 Default is 0 (all reads are kept).
 * `-p` if the read are paired-end (by defaut reads are single-end)
 * `-n` sorts the read by their name (but it is not commonly used).
+* `-u` it the input SAM are results of mpiBWAByChr or if there is only one chromosome in the SAM file.

 ### Output

 The output consists of gz files:
 * one per chromosome (e.g. chr11.gz)
 * one for discordant reads (discordant.gz): discordants reads are reads where one pair aligns on a chromosome and the other pair aligns on another chromosome
 * one for unmapped reads (unmapped.gz): unmapped reads are reads without coordinates on any chromosome
+* when `-u` is set the unmapped and discordant file are prefixed with the chromosome's name

 To index the SAM:
 `tabix -p sam chr11.gz`